IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 In classic ECN mode the ref_wnd is scaled by a fixed value (BETA_ECN).

-The reference window back-off due to an ECN event MAY be smaller than if a loss event occurs.
+The reference window backoff due to an ECN event MAY be smaller than if a loss event occurs.
 This is in line with the idea outlined in {{RFC8511}} to enable ECN marking thresholds lower than the corresponding data unit drop thresholds.